 Chicago, Illinois Bike Accident Attorneys

-Regardless of the circumstances surrounding your bicycle injury, we invite you to speak with our experienced Chicago bicycle accident lawyers today.
+Regardless of the circumstances surrounding your bicycle injury, we invite you to speak with our experienced Chicago, IL personal injury lawyers today.
 There is never a charge to speak to our lawyers for an initial consultation and it is completely confidential. .
 Rosenfeld Injury Lawyers has a team of investigators, some of whom are retired police officers, who are skilled in retrieving evidence from the scene and securing witness statements to help secure the most favorable outcome for our clients.
 Before you talk with the insurance company, talk to Chicago’s premier bike injury law firm today.

 There can help for those who are victim to a hit-and-run accident or for those hit by someone without insurance.
 Even though bicyclists may have sustained injures when they were not in a car, they may be entitled to pursue an under- or un-insured motorist claim against their automobile insurance company.
 Our Illinois accident lawyers can help decide the best solution and course of action to take in your case.

 City of Chicago Department of Transportation Bicycle Program